-The Government is actively considering to effect the cut following an appeal made by Congress President Sonia Gandhi to Chief Ministers of Congress-ruled states to reduce the sales tax on petroleum products, official sources said.
+The government is actively considering to effect the cut following an appeal made by the Congress President Sonia Gandhi to Chief Ministers of Congress-ruled states to reduce the sales tax on petroleum products, official sources said.

 Prime Minister Manmohan Singh in his address to the nation yesterday had explained the government's stand on fuel price issue and urged state governments, which collected hefty sales tax on petroleum products, to share the burden by cutting levies on pertroleum products.